1942 - 1943 Return to Acting

 Esmond achieved exactly what he had hoped for - the illusion that on screen (and later on stage) he was perfectly able to play fully sighted men.
 The part involved negotiating narrow gangplanks, climbing into the conning tower of a submarine, walking downstairs, picking up a telephone, and eating a meal - all of which Esmond managed with sympathetic direction from Sewell and the support of fellow actors.
 There is only one very slight giveaway which at the time would have gone unnoticed by cinema audiences.
 In a scene where Esmond, as von Schiffer, walks through the doorway into Ralph Richardson's office, the Nazi officer behind and to the left of him can be seen gently steering him by the elbow.

-The illusion that Esmond could see perfectly well was not restricted to his work.
-In 1942 he visited Wilson Barrett at his London flat which Barrett recalled in his book On Stage For Notes:
+In 1942 Esmond visited Wilson Barrett at his London flat and described his technique for finding his marks whilst filming, which Barrett recalled in his book On Stage For Notes:

 "… one, two, three paces into a room, half left turn, put your hand down,